Skip to contentSkip to main navigationSkip to local navigation

 Course Description

-This course explores and analyzes the history of Latin America from independence to the present.
-The focus is on the social, political, economic and cultural developments that make Latin America unique.
-Themes such as nation-building, neocolonialism, democracy and dictatorship, social revolution, African and indigenous cultures, women and gender, the Cold War, globalization and relations with the United States and the world are all considered.
+This course explores and analyzes the diverse histories of Latin American nations and peoples from 1800 to the present.
+The focus is on the social, political, economic, and cultural developments that have shaped the region.
+Themes such as nationalism, neocolonialism, dictatorship, revolution, and social and cultural change are explored.
+Special attention is paid to Latin American relations with the U.S. and migration.

 Units: 3